-Clarification of Areas where Discriminatory Treatment is Prohibited publicly notify the employment type of its workers on the Ministry of workers whose term of employment contract is not decided, fixed-term workers, and unaffiliated workers (service, dispatch, subcontractors, etc.).
+A company employing more than 300 full-time workers is required to publicly notify the employment type of its workers on the Ministry of Employment and Labor's website every year from 2014 onwards.
+The notice should include the number of workers in each of the following categories: workers whose term of employment contract is not decided, fixed-term workers and other short-term workers, daily workers, telecommuting workers, and unaffiliated workers (service, dispatch, subcontractors, etc.).